Marco Marra

-Marco A. Marra is a Distinguished Scientist and Director of Canada's Michael Smith Genome Sciences Centre at the BC Cancer Research Centre and Professor of Medical Genetics at the University of British Columbia (UBC).
+Marco Antonio Marra is a distinguished scientist and director of Canada's Michael Smith Genome Sciences Centre at the BC Cancer Research Centre and professor of medical genetics at the University of British Columbia (UBC).
 He also serves as UBC Canada Research Chair in Genome Science for the Canadian Institutes of Health Research and is an inductee in the Canadian Medical Hall of Fame.
-Marra has been instrumental in bringing genome science to Canada by demonstrating the pivotal role that genomics can play in human health and disease research.

-Education and Early Life
+Education and early life

-Canadian born and educated, Dr. Marco Marra received a B.Sc. in Molecular & Cell Biology and a PhD in Genetics from Simon Fraser University.
-The title of his PhD thesis: “Genome analysis in Caenorhabditis elegans: Genetic and molecular identification of genes tightly linked to unc-22(IV)”.
+Canadian born and educated, Marco Marra received a B.Sc. in molecular & cell biology and a PhD in genetics from Simon Fraser University.
+The title of his PhD thesis: "Genome analysis in Caenorhabditis elegans: Genetic and molecular identification of genes tightly linked to unc-22(IV)".

 Marra trained as a post-doctoral fellow at the Washington University School of Medicine in St Louis, Missouri.
-He went on to become Group Leader of both the EST (Express Sequence Tag) Sequencing Team and Genome Fingerprinting and Mapping Teams at Washington University’s Genome Sequence Center (renamed the McDonnell Genome Institute), one of the top two sequencing centers in the world at that time.
+He went on to become Group Leader of both the EST (Express Sequence Tag) Sequencing Team and Genome Fingerprinting and Mapping Teams at Washington University in St. Louis's Genome Sequence Center (renamed the McDonnell Genome Institute).

-In 1998, Nobel Laureate Dr. Michael Smith and Dr. Victor Ling set out to establish the Genome Sequence Centre in Vancouver.
-At their request, Marra returned to British Columbia to head the Mapping and Sequencing teams.

-Career and Research
+Career and research

-During his first two years with British Columbia’s Genome Sequence Center (renamed Canada's Michael Smith Genome Sciences Centre), Marra served as head of the Mapping and Sequencing teams, Associate Director and Scientific Co-Director.
-He also held the position of Senior Scientist at BC Cancer Research and Adjunct Professor for the Department of Medical Genetics.
-Marra subsequently became Professor and Head of the Department of Medical Genetics in the Faculty of Medicine at UBC.
+During his first two years with British Columbia's Genome Sequence Center (renamed Canada's Michael Smith Genome Sciences Centre), Marra served as head of the mapping and sequencing teams, associate director and Scientific Co-Director.
+He also held the position of senior scientist at BC Cancer Research and adjunct professor for the Department of Medical Genetics.
+Marra subsequently became professor and head of the Department of Medical Genetics in the Faculty of Medicine at UBC.